Skip to content

 1. Acknowledge your emotions: It's normal to have mixed feelings.
 You may feel sad at the idea of ending this intimate stage, relieved to have some space again, guilty if you think you "should" continue, or happy to be starting a new phase.
 All your emotions are legitimate.
 Talk about them.

-2. Talk to your child (if he's old enough to understand): with simple, affectionate words, you can explain that he'll soon stop sucking "the breast" or "mommy's milk", but that mommy will always be there to cuddle him, give him kisses and read him stories.
+2. Talk to your child (if they are old enough to understand): Using simple, affectionate words, you can explain to him that he will soon stop breastfeeding or drinking "mommy's milk," but that mommy will always be there to hug him, kiss him, and read him stories.

 3. Choose the right time: Avoid starting weaning during a period of great change or stress for your child (starting daycare, moving house, arrival of a little brother or sister, illness).